 To commemorate such victory and the activity of lighting the Menorah, the sages instituted the celebration of Hanukkah.
 And now, it is celebrated by the Jewish people all over the world.

 This Hanukkah festivity always falls on the 25th day of Kislev and the 8 days following that from the Hebrew calendar.

 Why is Hanukkah Important?

 The following are the main reasons why the celebration of Hanukkah is important:

 The Hanukkah Has a Beautiful Background Story

-As mentioned above in the history of Hanukkah, it has quite interesting background.
+As mentioned above the history of Hanukkah, has quite interesting background.
 The celebration is all about commemorating the victory of the Jew against the mighty Greeks and the lighting of the menorah.
 This is a day when people can remember such an important day and remind themselves of such victory which is the reason why they are experiencing the freedom they have right now.

 There Are 8 Nights of Celebration

-Another reason why you should celebrate the Hanukkah is that you can enjoy it for 8 nights straight.
+Another reason why you should celebrate Hanukkah is that you can enjoy it for 8 nights straight.
 There are no breaks.
 You will enjoy lighting the menorah candle every night throughout the duration of the festivity.